I received this book for free from a friend in exchange for an honest review. This does not affect my opinion of the book or the content of my review.

 A Reunion for the Rancher

-This inspirational romance is a paperback edition that was published by Love Inspired on September 15, 2015 and has 224 pages.
+inspirational romance that was published by Love Inspired on September 15, 2015 and has 224 pages.

 Explore it on Goodreads or Amazon.